Logo

 Share this article:

-It is, of course, open to students to undertake further study in the UK, but a new Confirmation of Acceptance for Studies (CAS) will be required from a Student Sponsor.
+It is open to students to undertake further study in the UK, but a new Confirmation of Acceptance for Studies (CAS) will be required from a Student Sponsor.
 It is also likely that students will need to comply with an academic progression requirement.
-Academic progression usually requires the new course to be at a higher level to the course previously studied, but there are exceptions to this.
-For example, if the Student Sponsor confirms the new course relates to the previous course studied, or supports a student’s genuine career aspirations, then a student can study a further degree at the same level as the degree already completed.

 Students must bear in mind that, for those studying at sub-PhD degree level, a student visa can only be held for a maximum period of 5 years.
-Once again, there are exceptions to this requirement for those studying certain subjects such as architecture, medicine, dentistry, veterinary medicine and science, music at a college that is a member of Conservatoires UK, or law.
+There are exceptions to this requirement for those studying certain subjects such as Architecture, Medicine, Dentistry, Veterinary Medicine and Science, Music at a college that is a member of Conservatoires UK, or Law.

 The Student route itself does not lead to settlement, although lawful time spent in the UK as a student may be relied on for the purposes of a future long residence application based on 10 years’ continuous lawful residence.